 In the 1980s, the Walt Disney Company was under dramatic strain on all fronts.
 After conflicts with the company in 1979, Disney animator Don Bluth left the company and produced a string of animated films, including The Secret of NIHM (1982), An American Tail (1986), and The Land Before Time (1988), all of which garnered critical and financial acclaim.
 Meanwhile Disney, in the midst of their Dark Ages, floundered amid a string of hit-or-miss films while 70% of their total revenue trickled in from their stake in the theme park industry.
 The situation was so dire, financiers of the Disney Company attempted a hostile takeover to carve off and sell what was left of the company.

 In walks then-president and CEO of Paramount Pictures, Michael Eisner.
 In a final effort to save the company from total dissolution, Disney called on Eisner’s film expertise to revitalize the company, gifting him the throne of Disney CEO.
 The initial result of Einer’s insight and leadership was marked success.
-Eisner used Disney’s subsidiary distributor, Touchstone Pictures, to pump out hits like Good Morning, Vietnam (1987), Dead Poets Society (1989), and Who Framed Roger Rabbit?
-(1988), and dipped their toes in TV distribution, finding success in shows like The Golden Girls.
+Eisner used Disney’s subsidiary distributor, Touchstone Pictures, to pump out hits like Good Morning, Vietnam (1987), Who Framed Roger Rabbit?
+(1988), and Dead Poets Society (1989), while dipping their toes in TV distribution, finding success in shows like The Golden Girls.
 Disney Animation entered its Renaissance, producing back-to-back hits through The Little Mermaid (1989), Beauty and the Beast (1991), Aladdin (1992), and The Lion King (1994), films whose success and acclaim rival the original Disney classics.
 They produced beloved Saturday morning cartoons, brought the ABC network and ESPN into their fold, and further expanded their theme parks across the world.
-Through passion, creativity, and risk-taking, the legacy of this remarkable success was actually earned.
+As a result of Eisner taking the risk of allowing the passion and creativity of Disney’s talented artists to take precedent to safe business tactics, the legacy of this remarkable success was actually earned.

 The Mouse’s Stranglehold

 Let’s put into perspective how much of the market Disney profits from if the Fox deal is approved.
 By combining film revenue from Disney, Pixar, Marvel, and Lucasfilm productions with revenue from Fox, Disney’s grubby little rat paws will cling to an estimated 30% of the film market.
-The same company that has barred critics from advanced screenings as punishment for negatively reviewing previous releases, will be in control of one third of the film industry.
+This means the same company that has barred critics from advanced screenings as punishment for negatively reviewing previous releases will be in control of one third of the film industry.

 Tapping into the streaming service market, Disney plans to launch the Disney+ streaming service, the soon-to-be exclusive home for all things Disney, Marvel, and Lucasfilms.
 Additionally, through Fox, the Disney Company will own 30% of Hulu.
 This is only a fraction of the streaming market compared to the potential gains in the film department, but by shifting Netflix exclusive shows such as Daredevil over to their new service alongside their exclusive content, that fraction has more than enough room to outgrow competition.

 For those still skeptical of how vital a role competition plays in Disney’s production of great art, look no further than their decisions in the theme park industry in the last decade.
 Prior to the opening of Universal’s Wizarding World of Harry Potter in 2010, the Orlando Disney parks were arguably being neglected.
 Half of Disney’s Hollywood Studios was a movie backlot where no movies or television series had been recorded since 1999, and from 2007 to 2016, Epcot didn’t open a single new ride.
 Once Universal opened its Harry Potter land however, fans and critics alike finally saw Universal as a proper competitor to Disney.
 Heated by the competition, Disney immediately began to work on improving and expanding its Orlando parks.
-Its most prominently announced lands are themed after James Cameron’s Avatar (2009) and the Star Wars series, in direct response to the fantasy-world demand created by Universal’s Harry Potter expansion.
-Pandora: The World of Avatar at Disney’s Animal Kingdom has rocked guests and critics alike, and the upcoming Star Wars: Galaxy’s Edge land promises to revolutionize theme parks in ways never seen before.
+Its most prominently announced lands are themed after James Cameron’s Avatar (2009) and the Star Wars series, both a direct response to the desire to be immersed in fantastic worlds that was created by Universal’s Harry Potter expansion.
+Since opening, Pandora: The World of Avatar at Disney’s Animal Kingdom has rocked guests and critics alike, and the upcoming Star Wars: Galaxy’s Edge land promises to revolutionize theme parks in ways never seen before.

 The point is this: competition produces great art.
 The fire lit by Bluth in the 80s resulted in the Disney renaissance, and the surprise blow dealt by Universal’s Harry Potter land has led to Disney doing all it can to innovate today in its theme parks.
 Despite this, if Disney continues to swallow more and more of the film market, there’s a very real risk Disney won’t have to try to earn your dollar- and Disney has zero obligation to adhere to standards of quality if inferior products still produce big bucks.
 If a day comes where the film industry suffocates amidst a sea of the same uncreatively repackaged story, lacking the risk-making innovation that all markets need to impress and survive, make no mistake: the culprit wears Mickey ears.